 - Repeat every few hours or as needed.

-- Vitamin C: increases production of natural antibodies especially lymphocytes, acts as a natural antihistamine, is antibacterial, antiviral and an antioxidant.
+- Vitamin C: increases the production of natural antibodies especially lymphocytes, acts as a natural antihistamine, is antibacterial, antiviral, and an antioxidant.

 - Vitamin D: is an immune balancer.
 It helps prevents infections and reduce auto-immunity.